richardjy/FPE/index.md

 ### Button bar

 #### <i class='fa fa-map-o'></i>  Import GPX track or Strava Activity
 - Strava: Enter Strava activity ID (typically 10 digit number).
-ALternatively, entering 1 will return your last activity, 2 your second last etc (up to 999).
+Alternatively, entering 1 will return your last activity, 2 your second last, etc (up to 999).
 - GPX: Open the GPX file in Notepad or similar, then select and copy the text (e.g. on Windows Ctrl-A, Ctrl-C) and paste into the dialog (Ctrl-V).
 If the file is too large for the field it will be truncated.

 #### <i class='fa fa-map-signs fa-lg'></i>  Create route from GPX track